UCC-Organism/uccorg-backend/README.md

 In addition to this, there is some shared code, and testing.

 ## Done
+### Milestone 2 - running until Dec.
+29

+- temporarily forwarding data through ssl.solsort.com, as port 8080 from ssmldata to macmini doesn't seem to be open.
+- send data from ssmldata-server to macmini

+### Milestone 1 - running until Dec.
+22

+- get data from sqlserver
 - getting data from webuntis
 - got macmini onto UCCs serverpark
 - live events via faye